 2 charged with assault on Warren woman

-WARREN — Shane C. Stein, 22, of Airport Road Northwest, Champion, and Audreanna M. Lewis, 24, of Oak Street Southwest, were arraigned today on felonious assault charges, accused of hitting a city woman with tire irons outside of a home on Oak Street Northwest at 6:29 p.m.
-Wednesday.
+Shane C. Stein, 22, of Airport Road Northwest in Champion, and Audreanna M. Lewis, 24, of Oak Street Southwest, were arraigned Thursday on felonious assault charges, accused of hitting a city woman with tire irons outside a city home.

-Both said a man came into their home on Oak and stole money from them, then ran outside and tried to get into the victim’s car.
+Both said a man came into their home on Oak and stole money from them.
+They ran outside and tried to get into the victim’s car.

 Police saw blood on the steering wheel, seat and dash of the victim’s car, which was parked near the Oak address.